firefly-iii/docs/docs/advanced/rules.rst

 Rule groups
 -----------

 Rules are divided over rule groups.
 Each rule group has rules in a specific order.
-You can set rule groups to stop processing other rule (groups).

 Rules can be set to be "strict" or not.
-If a rule is set to be strict, EACH trigger must match.
-If a rule is not scrict, ANY trigger must match.
+If a rule is set to be strict, ALL triggers must match for the rule to fire.
+If a rule is not scrict, ANY trigger is enough.

 Triggers
 --------